Indira Gandhi National Open University: History

-The working group suggested several measures to be followed in instructional and management processes of the open university which included: admission procedure, age relaxation, preparation of reading materials, setting up of core group scholars in different fields, setting up of study centers, the vehicle of curricular programs, live contact with teachers and so on.
-On the basis of the recommendations of the working group, the Union Government prepared a draft bill for the establishment of a National Open University, but due to some reasons, the progress was delayed.
+To support effective instructional and management processes for the open university, the working group proposed several key measures, including: a streamlined admission process, age relaxation policies, the development of comprehensive reading materials, the creation of core groups of scholars in various disciplines, the establishment of study centers, the implementation of curricular programs, and opportunities for live interaction with instructors.
+Following these recommendations, the Union Government prepared a draft bill for the establishment of a National Open University; however, progress on this initiative was delayed for various reasons.

 In 1985, the Union Government made a policy statement for the establishment of a national open university.
 A Committee was constituted by the Ministry of Education to chalk out the plan of action for the National Open University.
 On the basis of the report of the Committee, the Union Government introduced a bill in Parliament.
 In August 1985, both the Houses of Parliament passed the bill.
 Subsequently, the Indira Gandhi National Open University came into existence on 20 September 1985, named after the late prime minister.

 In 1989, the first Convocation was held and more than 1,000 students graduated and were awarded their diplomas.
 IGNOU audio-video courses were the first broadcast by radio and television in 1990 and IGNOU awarded degrees received full recognition by the University Grants Commission in 1992 as being equivalent to those of other universities in the country.

 In 1999, IGNOU launched the first virtual campus in India, beginning with the delivery of Computer and Information Sciences courses via the Internet.